rahulkapoor90/This-is-Clickbait/README.md

 ![](https://i.imgur.com/T9bmxE1.png)

-## For others, it just let's you know the % of clickbaitiness:
+## For others, it let's you know the % of clickbaitiness:

 ![](https://i.imgur.com/mUvJQCG.png)